isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

     }

-The ``only-if-required`` parameter is needed here to force evaluation of the class after the lease has been allocated and thus the reserved class has been also assigned.
+The ``only-if-required`` parameter is needed here to force evaluation of the class after the lease has been allocated, and thus the reserved class has been also assigned.

 .. note::